Module 13: Transformers

 Seminal Papers

 • Attention Is All You Need - Vaswani et al. (2017).
 The paper that introduced the transformer architecture, revolutionizing sequence modeling.
-Describes multi-head attention, positional encoding, and the encoder-decoder structure. arXiv:1706.03762
+Describes multi-head attention, positional encoding, and the encoder-decoder structure.
+Systems Implication: Eradicated the sequential compute bottleneck inherent to RNNs.
+By processing entire sequences simultaneously, the transformer perfectly aligns with the SIMD architecture of modern GPUs, enabling massive parallelization and achieving near-peak hardware utilization. arXiv:1706.03762

 • Language Models are Few-Shot Learners (GPT-3) - Brown et al. (2020).
 Demonstrates scaling laws and emergent capabilities of large language models.
-Shows how transformer performance improves predictably with scale. arXiv:2005.14165
+Shows how transformer performance improves predictably with immense scale.
+Systems Implication: At 175 billion parameters, the model shattered the memory capacity of a single GPU.
+This forced the systems engineering community to rapidly mature and deploy complex 3D parallelism strategies (data, tensor, and pipeline parallelism) across clusters of thousands of distinct compute nodes. arXiv:2005.14165

 Additional Resources